 Despite the lack of Rhode Island surrogacy laws, surrogacy is still commonplace in Rhode Island.

 This is unclear.
 As with gestational surrogacy, there are no traditional surrogacy laws in Rhode Island.
-In most cases, traditional surrogacy is treated like an adoption, and requires that the surrogate wait at least 15 days after the childs birth before she can terminate her parental rights and provide her consent to the adoption.
+In most cases, traditional surrogacy is treated like an adoption, and requires that the surrogate wait at least 15 days after the child’s birth before she can terminate her parental rights and provide her consent to the adoption.

 Legally, traditional surrogacy is a complex process and is very rare.
 Most surrogate attorneys will only complete gestational surrogacies.

-Yes.
-Compensated surrogacy is legal when pursuing gestational surrogacy.
-Intended parents are permitted to compensate the surrogate for her time and expenses.
 In addition to their base pay, Surrogates are compensated for their time, the medical risks they accept, and the list of expenses below:

 Compensated traditional surrogacy; however, has been prohibited in past cases because they are legally viewed as adoptions.
 Therefore, it is likely that such contracts may be found unenforceable if challenged in a Rhode Island court.